 LinkedIn accepts up to 4096×2304 resolution.
 However, most LinkedIn video is consumed on mobile and desktop at 1080p or lower.
 Encoding at 1080p keeps file size manageable and loading fast in the feed.

-Use the encoder above to convert to H.264 MP4 at 1080p.
+Use the public encoder above for a capped 720p preview, or create an account for 1080p+ production exports.
 For very long videos (10–15 min), 720p further reduces file size without visible quality loss on mobile screens where LinkedIn content is primarily consumed.